smarakphaijoo/Number-Guessing/README.md

-# allows user to guess the numbers
+# allows user to guess the numbers.
-# gets only 5 chances to guess the number
+# gets only 5 chances to guess the number.